hschott/ficum/README.md

 The QueryPrinterVisitor is capable of printing out a FICUM query as string.
 The FICUM Types are handled as arguments in the following ways:

-* Boolean, Byte, Short, Integer, Double - value from toString()
+* Boolean, Byte, Short, Integer, Double, UUID - value from toString()
 * Long - value from toString() suffixed with `l`
 * Float - value from toString() suffixed with `f`
 * JodaTime's ReadablePartial or Date and Calendar at midnight - value formated as `yyyy-MM-dd`